fesvieira/PythonLinearRegressionAI/README.md

 - Growatt is a company that manufactures frequency inverters for solar energy.
 They offer a variety of inverter types for sale, allowing for a wide range of installations.
 Combining this with the rapid growth of the market, there is still much room for development and maturation in this field.
 There are few high-quality training courses available for individuals interested in this area, and universities have yet to significantly incorporate this lucrative field into their electrical engineering programs.

-- The aim of this project is to develop a technology related to this market, incorporating intelligent systems, as per the scope of the discipline.
-With this in mind, the team has decided to create a neural network capable of predicting the generation data of an inverter.
+- The aim of this project is to develop a technology related to this market, incorporating intelligent systems.

 ### Inverter Power vs AI Predicted Power